Fliplet/fliplet-cli/docs/API/components/push-notifications.md

 ## Ask the user to subscribe for push notifications

 The `ask()` method will automatically take care of asking the user whether he wants to subscribe for push notifications and then create a subscription.
+If the user is already subscribed, the method will resolve silently with the user's `subscriptionId`.
+If the user has decided not to subscribe, the promise will be rejected.

 ```js
 Fliplet.Widget.get('PushNotifications').ask();